Northeast Arkansas Fishing Report

 www.agfc.com

-Mark Crawford with Spring River Flies and Guides said water levels are running at 289 cfs and water clarity is clear.
-The river is running really low lately.
-Easier wading and some days more technical fishing with the low clear water.
-A downstream cast with Woollies and Crawford’s Guppies and a fast trip back upstream will get the brown trout chasing the fly.
-Mayfly and caddis emergers, copper Johns and prince nymphs are working well during hatches.
-Chartreuse has been a hot color this week.
-Whether it is an egg pattern or a Trout Magnet, the trout like the color.
+Mark Crawford with Spring River Flies and Guides said water levels are running at 250 cfs and water clarity is clear.
+The river is getting very low.
+Still catching the trout on Woolly Buggers on the strip back and with Y2Ks with a nymph dropper.
+Hot pink and chartreuse Trout Magnets have been hot-hot-hot!
+Find the deeper pockets to get into the bigger fish.
+Springriverfliesandguides.co m website has been updated and improved.
+Check out the new video page for some awesome trout catching action.
+With a new blog page with daily updates that everyone has been asking for.
+Check us out!

-(updated 1-7-2017) John Berry in Cotter said the Spring River is fishing well.
-This is a great place to wade fish when they are running water on the White and Norfork rivers.
-There are fewer boats on the river now.
+(updated 1-11-2017) John Berry in Cotter said the river is fishing well.
+This is a great place to wade fish when they are running water on the White and Norfork Rivers.
 Be sure to wear cleated boots and carry a wading staff.
 There is a lot of bedrock that can get very slick.
 The hot flies have been olive Woolly Buggers with a bit of flash (size 10), cerise and hot pink San Juan worms (size 10) and Y2Ks (size 10).

 From the Arkansas Game & Fish Commission